This content has not yet been reviewed and may contain errors.

 • Supplemental O₂ to maintain SpO₂ > 92%

 • Maintain sinus rhythm — atrial arrhythmias are poorly tolerated (loss of atrial kick further compromises RV filling).
-Cardiovert promptly when feasible; amiodarone preferred if pharmacological rhythm control needed.
+Cardiovert promptly when feasible; amiodarone is commonly used if pharmacological rhythm control needed, though evidence specifically in PAH is limited.

 • Iron repletion if deficient (common in PAH; IV iron preferred for reliable absorption)